-Camera Focusing Modes
+Understanding Camera Focusing Modes

-1. One Shot AF Mode
+1. One Shot Mode

-2. AI Servo AF Mode
+2. AI Servo Mode

 If you use the back button focus, you need to press the back button for getting the focus lock and then press the shutter button for capture.

-3. AI Focus AF Mode
+3. AI Focus Mode

 4. Manual Focus

-If you use a DSLR/ Mirrorless camera, you can find the AF/MF slider switch in the camera lens. the is a feature of the camera lens system.
+If you use a DSLR/ Mirrorless camera, you can find the AF/MF slider switch in the camera lens.
+It is a feature of the camera lens system.

 It can also happen if your autofocus system is faulty.
-If you are using an old lens which does not come with an Auto Focus feature then you need to do it manually.
+If you are using an old lens that does not come with an Auto Focus feature then you need to do it manually.

 5. Touch Screen Focus

-Nowadays, most of the cameras are coming with Touchscreen focusing feature.
-You need to just enable the Live View mode in your camera and tap on the subject to get the focus locked.
+Nowadays, most cameras come with Touchscreen focusing feature.
+You just need to enable the Live View mode in your camera and tap on the subject to get the focus locked.